 Epidurals, like any pain medication, come with side effects – which is what most people worry about when they’re making their decision.
-Complications are uncommon, but some individuals may experience things like headaches or nausea.
+Epidurals are generally considered safe and complications are uncommon, but some individuals may experience things like headaches or nausea.

 Other potential issues with having an epidural can include:

 - It may not be possible – If you have certain medical conditions, your labor progresses too quickly, or an anesthesiologist isn’t available, you simply may not be able to get an epidural – though other options like nitrous oxide may still be available.